Turcot Interchange: Groundbreaking and Angrignon exit reconfiguration

-Starting February 2012, the MTQ proceeded to hire excavation companies in order to start the ground leveling of the former yards in terms of the future project.
+Starting February 2012, the Quebec Ministry of Transport (MTQ) proceeded to hire excavation companies in order to start the ground leveling of the former yards in terms of the future project.
 The westbound lanes of the A-20 were to be moved to that location, and Boulet confirmed that the reconfiguration of the Ste-Anne-de-Bellevue—Pullman—Angrignon interchange would take place and that it was scheduled to be completed in 2018.
 Just as foreseen in the project, the part of the Angrignon Boulevard used as an exit overpass from the A-20 will be moved some 300 metres (330 yards) westward, forming the second half of the Sainte-Anne-de-Bellevue Boulevard intersection.
 The original part of Pullman Street, between Angrignon and Sainte-Anne, simply ceased to exist.
 As of April 2014, the works could be seen to be underway near the interchange itself, and some existing streets/exits/entrances (Girouard, Crowley (after the CUSM completion), Côte-Saint-Paul, Angrignon/Pullman) had been reconfigured to accept the new flow once the body of the A-20 was moved northward.

-Completion (2015-2020)
+Completion (2015–2020)

-The reconfiguration and reconstruction of the interchange commenced in 2015 and was completed by fall 2020.
+The reconfiguration and reconstruction of the interchange started in 2015 and was completed by fall 2020.
+The $3.7-billion project was the largest roadwork in the province's history.
 In October 2016, much of the old interchange was closed to allow continuous work.
-The $3.7-billion project was the largest roadwork in the province's history.
+Most of the new structures were built next to or underneath the existing elevated road network, so once traffic was shifted to the new structures, the old elevated road structures were demolished.
+Critics claimed that the reconstruction was car-focused and did little to implement the promised improvements for local inhabitants.